 As an avid reader and life long learner, Daniel is always seeking to find the best methods to help others understand God’s Word as it relates to their struggles, and use diverse approaches to counseling to help others find emotional and spiritual healing through therapy.
 In addition, as a high school teacher and soccer coach, Daniel works with youth and families daily to model Christian principles and strive to live in a way that honors Him.

-Daniel is a Certified Pastoral Counselor with the Board of Christian Professional and Pastoral Counselors.
+Daniel is a Board Certified Pastoral Counselor with the Board of Christian Professional and Pastoral Counselors.
+He has an Advanced Certificate in Biblical Counseling and a Certificate in Best Practices from Light University.
+These certificates aid Dan in identifying and treating personality disorders.
+Dan uses Cognitive Behavioral Therapy and Therapeutic Life Change methods to treat depression, anxiety and trauma.
 He is dedicated to helping men and families find great strength and healing through Jesus.
 Daniel feels that attending therapy takes courage, and he is passionate about helping men in all walks of life to determine their goals for therapy so that they can ultimately grow as individuals, improve relationships, reduce emotional suffering, and achieve a life filled with joy and peace.

 Julie Garner is a Licensed Clinical Professional Counselor.
 She earned a B.S. in Family Studies from the University of Maryland, College Park in 2003 and a M.Ed. in Guidance and Counseling from the University of Maryland, Eastern Shore in 2006.
 She has over fifteen year’s experience working in the field of behavioral health and since 2018, she has been providing direct mental health treatment to children and adolescents, in schools and outpatient settings.